 Lunches on-the-go, on the other hand, are a whole different challenge.

-- The deconstructed sandwich: Your little one’s little jaws may not be up to the task of taking on a sandwich yet, even a bite-sized roll-up sandwich, which might be a good transition for her a little ways down the line, but that doesn’t mean that she can’t enjoy all the flavors of a sandwich – just as long as they’re separated out and given to her in bite-sized pieces.
+- The deconstructed sandwich: Your little one’s little jaws may not be up to the task of taking on a sandwich yet, even a bite-sized roll-up sandwich, which might be a good transition for them a little ways down the line, but that doesn’t mean that they can't enjoy all the flavors of a sandwich – just as long as they’re separated out and given to them in bite-sized pieces.

 - The vegetable element: Baby’s chewing skills still aren’t quite up for the traditional raw vegetable snacks like carrot sticks and celery, so vegetables generally need to be cooked and then cubed before being packed into a lunch box.

-- Adding sneaky protein: If Baby isn’t ready to be a full-on carnivore, or she isn’t ready to embrace the rice and beans combination, there are still ways to make sure she is getting the protein she needs.
+- Adding sneaky protein: If Baby isn’t ready to be a full-on carnivore, or they aren't ready to embrace the rice and beans combination, there are still ways to make sure they are getting the protein they need.
 Chickpeas and soybeans can be great snacks for little fingers, but if you need something even sneakier than that, peanut butter or other nut butters, or hummus, are easy to add to anything from a piece of toast to fruit and veggie sides, where they can make lunch more fun as a dip.

-- Utensil practice: As Baby’s coordination improves, lunch is a great time for her to practice her utensil-using skills, before dinner when she might be starting to get tired out, but after breakfast, when she hasn’t eaten all night.
+- Utensil practice: As Baby’s coordination improves, lunch is a great time for them to practice their utensil-using skills, before dinner when they might be starting to get tired out, but after breakfast, when they haven't eaten all night.
 Rice and beans are a great texture for scooping onto a spoon or fork without slipping off, and so are mashed potatoes and yogurt.
 Next level tests of skill might include peas, pasta, and other, slipperier targets.

 - The magic of leftovers: Some days, there’s no better lunch choice than leftovers from a yummy dinner the night before.
 From noodles to pizza to soup, there are any number of more traditional dinner foods that translate perfectly well into lunches, and using some of the same foods between lunches and dinners can help persuade picky eaters that just waiting until dinner if they don’t like lunch isn’t a winning strategy.